home-assistant/android/README.md

 - Download and install [Android Studio](https://developer.android.com/studio)

-- Download / clone this repository to a folder on your PC
+- Download / clone this repository to a folder on your computer

 - Create a Firebase project at [Firebase Console](https://console.firebase.google.com)